 Sobejana, currently the commanding general of the Philippine Army, will replace Gen. Gilbert Gapay, who is retiring on Feb.
-4. He is the third recipient of the military's highest honor to also serve as chief of staff.
+4.

 The Medal of Valor is the military's highest honor, given only to 41 individuals since the 1930s.
 It is reserved for the bravest of the brave and is recipients are revered in the military.
 Protocol dictates that if the recipient wears his medal, the president of the country must salute him.